hayaunderscore/CarrotJuicer/README.md

 The Releases in this repo would bundle the latest file as of that time, but you may wish to check for updates [here](https://github.com/CNA-Bld/cjedb) from time to time, especially after a new charactor or support card is added.

-In addition, CarrotJuicer will attempt to read `master.mdb` directly from the game's data directory (in `%USERPROFILE%\AppData\LocalLow\Cygames\umamusume\master`) with a bundled SQLite engine.
+In addition, CarrotJuicer will attempt to read `master.mdb` directly from the game's data directory (in `%USERPROFILE%\AppData\LocalLow\Cygames\umamusume\master` or the game's `Persistent` folder) with a bundled SQLite engine.
 (Sorry for the bloating file size, but the game itself takes 4GB anyway, so we are as trivial as some rounding error.)
 If you somehow moved it, please at least make sure a link is available.

 ### `cjconfig.json`